ibm-cloud-docs/dr-automation-powervs/Orchestrator-and-service-details.md

 **Plan name**:

-Displays the subscription plan for the Power Virtual Server DR Automation service which is selected during initial deployment.
-The values are **DR Automation Public Plan**, **DR Automation Private Plan**.
+Displays the subscription plan for the Power Virtual Server DR Automation service that is selected during initial deployment.
+The values are **DR Automation Public Plan** or **DR Automation Private Plan**.

 ## Global replication services pair
 {: #grs-serv-pai}